-It’s a super message, but it wasn’t a super song, and he sounded out of breath at times.
+It’s a super message, but it wasn’t a super song, and she sounded out of breath at times.
 But this was neat:

-I wish the screen grab were better, but: He finished with a photo of him as a kid and they all mimicked the pose, as if to say, “I am still that kid; I have always been me.”
-He also shouted, “Thank you for allowing us to dream,” at the end.
-He’s also apparently faced death threats since coming out in 2017 and a lot of online mud-slinging from small-minded people who think his choices and appearance demean Muslims (he is French-Moroccan), so I suspect this was a doubly meaningful day.
+I wish the screen grab were better, but: She finished with a photo of him as a kid and they all mimicked the pose, as if to say, “I am still that kid; I have always been me.”
+She also shouted, “Thank you for allowing us to dream,” at the end.
+She’s apparently faced death threats since coming out as a trans woman in 2017 and a lot of online mud-slinging from small-minded people who think her choices and appearance demean Muslims (he is French-Moroccan), so I suspect this was a doubly meaningful day.
 I wish the song had been better, but Eurovision is but one blip in a career.

 The produced version made me like it a bit better?
 But it’s still a little dirgey for me: